Free Shipping on Orders $199+

 #ProPlantTips for Care:

 In the wild, Elderberry naturalizes along streambeds, in moist woodland settings, in thickets, and along roadsides throughout the eastern part of North America.
 Keep Elderberries stress-free by planting in a full sun location for the most fruit and flowers, with a consistent schedule of water.
-Handling about any type of well-drained soil, ranging from poor to average conditions.
+It handles any type of well-drained soil, ranging from poor to average conditions.

-The tiny feeder roots receive life-long support with symbiotic Nature Hills Root Booster placed in the planting hole.
+The tiny feeder roots receive lifelong support with the symbiotic Nature Hills Root Booster placed in the planting hole.
 Add a three-inch layer of mulch over the root zone, pulling it back away from directly touching the stems.

 Elderberry flower on last year's wood, forming canes in a way similar to Brambles.
-So it is best to prune after flowering, but you will lose out For that reason, it is recommended you instead renewal prune when dormant, removing 3-year-old canes back to the ground.
+So it is best to prune after flowering, but you will lose out.
+For that reason, it is recommended that you use renewal pruning when dormant, removing 3-year-old canes back to the ground.
 Cut back all 2-year canes by half and remove all weak and dead canes.

 • Grows in Full Sun